Hook35/deepfake-scanner/deepware.md

 As deepfake technology improves every day, deepfake detection falls behind and continues to be a major challenge.
 The vast majority of current solutions, including ours, are approaching deepfake detection as a generic classification task.
 Hence, they use ImageNet's pre-trained ConvNets and finetune them with generic augmentations.
 We recognize the difficulty of the problem and see the necessity of new approaches.

 Here, we share our deepware scanner with the community, and we show its detection results on various deepfake datasets, including organic deepfake and real videos.
-A more advanced model that covers more deepfake algorithms, such as [avatarify](https://github.com/alievk/avatarify) runs on [deepware.ai](https://deepware.ai).

 ### Our Classifier